jamescteng/film-review-focus-group-ai/replit.md

 - Reports are cached in state - switching between personas is instant
 - State properly resets when starting a new screening
 - Removed dialogue/SRT input field; srtContent now optional
+- **Database Persistence**: Added PostgreSQL database with Drizzle ORM for persistent sessions and reports
+- **Session History UI**: History button in navbar to view and resume previous sessions
+- **Auto-save**: Sessions and reports automatically saved to database
+- **Language Label**: Added "Report language:" label near language selector for clarity
+- **Updated default questions**: Removed "Is this film ready for festival run?" from defaults